A coroner has ruled Gabby Petito died by strangulation. But these questions are left unanswered - Local News 8

 From the posts on social media, Petito’s final days looked idyllic.
 But after she was reported missing, accounts surfaced of rising conflict between the couple.

 “Can you help Stan, I just keep getting his voicemails and missed calls,” the message read, according to the affidavit.
-Stan was a reference to Petito’s grandfather, who her mother said Petito never referred to that way, according to the affidavit.
+Stan was a reference to Petito’s grandfather, who her mother said Petito never referred to that way, according to a police affidavit.

+Petito called her mom regularly, and those conversations appeared to reveal “more and more tension” in Petito’s relationship, according to the affidavit.

 “We drove by and the gentleman was slapping the girl,” the caller said.
 “Then we stopped.
 They ran up and down the sidewalk.
 He proceeded to hit her, hopped in the car and they drove off.”